77 illegal miners facing starvation rescued, arrested in Orkney over the Easter weekend

-Cape Town - A group of 77 illegal miners are expected to appear in the Orkney Magistrate’s Court in Limpopo on Tuesday.
+Cape Town - A group of 77 illegal miners are expected to appear in the Orkney Magistrate’s Court in the North West on Tuesday.

 The arrest of the group of suspects comes after they were rescued from underground by a multi-disciplinary team comprising of the Dr Kenneth Kaunda District Illicit Mining Team, Orkney Visible Policing and detectives, as well as Mining Rescue Team.